Mini Vegan Cinnamon Rolls (Bite-Size)

 Since she doesn’t make them that often it seems like everyone has wanted cinnamon rolls for their birthdays recently.
 Sidenote: the only downside of this is that I’ve been kind of missing all the chances to make my usual big over-the-top cakes for those occasions.
 Oh, and by the way I didn’t forget about that cake I mentioned recently that would be coming soon.
 In fact, I already have it in the process of being ready to post so stay tuned!

-Anyway, it’s been a while since her last batch and someone was talking about cinnamon rolls the other day and I had the thought, what if I made miniature, less hassle, cinnamon rolls that you could just pick up and eat?
+Anyway, it’s been a while since her last batch.
+Someone was talking about cinnamon rolls the other day and I had the thought, what if I made miniature, less hassle, cinnamon rolls that you could just pick up and eat?
 I’ve probably mentioned more than a few times how one of the biggest conveniences we all miss about living in the States is Costco.
 Ah, how I’d love to be able to shop at one right now in our little town.
 Hey, maybe someday they’ll put a branch down here, that’d be awesome!

-So you are going to try these right?
+Alright, you are going to try these right?
 You’ll be everyone’s bff if you do because these are a major crowd-pleaser!

 Mini Bite-Size Cinnamon Rolls